Coolant leaks are one of the most common car mishaps that a driver can encounter.

 These substances tend to stick to the coolant canals inside the engine block possibly causing future problems when the real repair is done.

-I’ve used these myself and all that I can say is that it helped for some period of time but until I rolled up my sleeves and did the repair, I didn’t solve the problem.
+I’ve used these myself and all that I can say is that it helped for a while but until I rolled up my sleeves and did the repair, I didn’t solve the problem.

 HOW LONG CAN YOU DRIVE WITH A COOLANT LEAK?